cran/shinyalert/README.md

 The return value of the modal is passed as an argument to the `callbackR` and `callbackJS` functions (if a `callbackR` or `callbackJS` arguments are provided).
-These are functions that get called, either in R or in JavaScript, when the modal exits.
+These functions get called (in R and in JavaScript, respectively) when the modal exits.

-For example, using the following `shinyalert` code will result in a modal with an input field.
+For example, using the following {shinyalert} code will result in a modal with an input field.
 After the user clicks “OK”, a hello message will be printed to both the R console and in a native JavaScript alert box.
 You don’t need to provide both callback functions, but in this